25 Things To Do Around The Tateyama-Kurobe Alpine Route & Where To Stay

 Best known for its outstanding ski resorts, Hakuba is quickly developing its profile as a destination for green season sports including hiking, trail running, cycling, stand-up paddling and more!
 Sitting in the shadow of the Hida Mountains – also known as the North Japan Alps – Hakuba is your gateway to Japan’s highest mountain range and outstanding hiking and mountaineering.

 Trails are cater for all levels of fitness and expertise, from a leisurely strolls of under an hour to multi-day hikes requiring mountaineering expertise.
 Even if you just want to go slow and take in the beauty of the Alps in summer, Hakuba should definitely be on your list of destinations nearby the Tateyama-Kurobe Alpine Route.
-For tips and suggestions of everything on offer, see our ’25 Things to Do in & Around Hakuba’ page.
+For tips and suggestions of everything on offer, see our ’25 Things To Do Around Hakuba & Where To Stay’ page.

 Only a short drive from Ogisawa Station – gateway to the Tateyama-Kurobe Alpine Route from Nagano – Hotaka Onsen-kyo is a small hot spring town with many ‘ryokan’ (traditional guesthouses).
 Most guesthouses have their own ‘onsen’ (hot springs) for the exclusive use of guests.
 Overall, this is a quiet and pleasant little town with the largest concentration of accommodation on the Nagano-side of the Tateyama-Kurobe Alpine Route – a great place to base yourself when heading high above to the Roof of Japan.
 For accommodation bookings in Hotaka, please refer to our ‘Hotaka Onsen-kyo Area’ hotel page.

 From Hotaka Onsen-kyo, you’re perfectly located to explore the rural enclave of Azumino.
 Nestled between the North Alps, Hakuba and Matsumoto, Azumino is home to numerous galleries and museums, farms – including plenty of apple orchards and the region’s famous Daio Wasabi Farm – and tranquil rural vistas.
-For tips and suggestions of what’s on offer, see our ’20 Things to Do in & Around Azumino’ page.
+For tips and suggestions of what’s on offer, see our ’20 Things To Do In Azumino & Where To Stay’ page.

-24 / FOLLOW THE HISTORIC NAKASENDO INTO THE KISO VALLEY
+24 / FOLLOW THE HISTORIC NAKASENDO / all year round

 Lying to the south of Matsumoto, the Nakasendo Trail traces a historic highway that once connected Tokyo – then called Edo – and Kyoto during the Edo Period (1603-1868).
 Though much of the route is now gone, several sections can still be walked including the picturesque ‘Kisoji’, the section of road that runs through the Kiso Valley.